30 October 202436 minute read

 UK Autumn Budget 2024

-On 30 October 2024, the UK Chancellor of the Exchequer Rachel Reeves delivered her Autumn Budget, the first budget of the Labour government elected earlier this year and the first UK budget delivered by a female Chancellor.
+On 30 October 2024, the UK Chancellor of the Exchequer Rachel Reeves delivered her Autumn Budget, the first Budget of the Labour government elected earlier this year and the first UK Budget delivered by a female Chancellor.

 As the government had previously identified a shortfall in state finances, tax rises had been expected and these have taken the form of an increase in employers' national insurance contributions, changes to the way in which 'carried interest' is taxed (with both 'winners' and 'losers'), some capital gains tax increases and changes to the taxation of non-domiciled individuals as well as changes to inheritance tax.
 The government also plans to invest further in tax authority compliance staff.